-A Conditional Probability Tree is used to determine the change in probabilities as events take place.
-The probability of subsequent events change as both the number of required outcomes and the total of all possible outcomes change.
+A Conditional Probability Tree is used to determine the change in probabilities as events take place when events depend upon the outcome of earlier events.

-1. A box of chocolates consists of either milk chocolates or plain chocolates.
+A box of chocolates consists of either milk chocolates or plain chocolates.
 There are 12 milk chocolates and 8 plain chocolates.
 A chocolate is taken and eaten.
-A second chocolate is taken an eaten.
+A second chocolate is taken.
 What is the probability that both chocolates were plain?

 Multiply the two probabilities together to obtain the probability of drawing two consecutive plain chocolates:

 `frac(8)(20)` x `frac(7)(19)` = `frac(56)(380)` = `frac(14)(95)` (multiply along the branches).

 For the box of chocolates indicated above, what is the probability of eating two different types of chocolate?

 The two possibilities are milk then plain; or plain then milk.

 For the first possibility, there are initially 12 milk out of 20 = `frac(12)(20)`.
 The next chocolate is plain: there are 8 plain chocolates left out of a total of 19 chocolates = `frac(8)(19)`.